-So many of the things to do in Cork involve the outdoors so make sure to pack a decent set of walking shoes.
+So many of the things to do in Cork involve the outdoors so make sure to pack a decent pair of walking shoes.

 Essential reading: what to pack for the Wild Atlantic Way

 The weather in the mountains is unpredictable at times.
 Even in the height of summer, the winds can pick up to a fair gust.
-Pack a decent all weather raincoat to protect you from the worst of it.
+Pack a good all weather raincoat to protect you from the worst of it.
 They’re light to carry in your back pack too.

 Of course, we strongly advice you take out a good travel insurance policy too.
 We recommend World Nomads or True Traveller for long term trips especially and you can get a quote below.
 There are other providers too.
 Just make sure you don’t leave home without a policy.